DellGEOS/HybridJumpstart/modules/module_2/5_ExploreOpenManage.md

 Overview <!-- omit in toc -->
 ------------

-So far in this workshop, you've learned how to deploy an Azure Stack HCI cluster, deployed and configured storage, deployed a VM, and explored some of the key settings and configuration options for your Azure Stack HCI environment.
+So far in this jumpstart, you've learned how to deploy an Azure Stack HCI cluster, deployed and configured storage, deployed a VM, and explored some of the key settings and configuration options for your Azure Stack HCI environment.
 So far however, the configuration has focused on the Azure Stack HCI operating system itself.
 In this scenario, you'll explore how enable and configure the Dell OpenManage Integration with Windows Admin Center.

 If you're not already familiar, the Dell OpenManage Integration with Windows Admin Center extension enables streamlined lifecycle management at the **physical server level** for the following platforms: